Training for a sporting event - How do you look after your skin?

 Training for any sporting event is a long-term commitment and with the outdoor nature of the disciplines, here in the UK it can often mean a gruelling, trans-seasonal battle with the elements.
 Training takes its toll not only on your body, but on your skin.
-As the count-down to the Sebamed Brighton & Hove Triathlon commences, Dr Anita Sturnham, Dermatologist and consultant to pH balanced skincare brand, Sebamed, shares her advice on how to look after your skin in training
+As the count-down to the Sebamed Brighton & Hove Triathlon commences, Dr Anita Sturnham, GP specialising in Dermatology and consultant to pH balanced skincare brand, Sebamed, shares her advice on how to look after your skin in training

 Our skin is a dynamic and regenerating organ, it has an important protective role, and is likely to be exposed to many changing elements throughout the training period for a triathlon.